teamcoaches/Handbook/README.md

 **Diego - it is my fault** - [@diealvarado](https://twitter.com/diealvarado) [linkedin](https://www.linkedin.com/in/alvarado/)

-Diego is the Product Owner, Sales guys, Operations and everything where there is no position setablished.
+Diego is the Product Owner, Sales guys, Operations and everything where there is no position established.

 **Jesse - Development guru** [linkedin](https://www.linkedin.com/in/jesse-holden)

-Jesse has made things happen in our code.
-He has make thing work from a non exiting product.
+Jesse is in charge of development and deployment.
+He mainly focuses on the back-end (API/Databases/Docker) but also orchestrates larger front-end features.

 ## Development
 ### Agile Methodology